drkvogel/bb-quizzes/doc/hoops/hoops-doc.md

 where:

-`t` stands for tile
+* `t` stands for tile
-3 is the leftmost peg, which can hold 3 hoops
+* 3 is the leftmost peg, which can hold 3 hoops
-`<x>` is a sequence of letters describing which hoops are on the peg denoted by the preceding number, from top to bottom, using the letters `y`, `b` and `w` for Yellow, Black and White, respectively.
+* `<x>` is a sequence of letters describing which hoops are on the peg denoted by the preceding number, from top to bottom, using the letters `y`, `b` and `w` for Yellow, Black and White, respectively.
-2 is the middle peg, which can hold 2 hoops
+* 2 is the middle peg, which can hold 2 hoops
-`<y>` is the sequence of hoops from top to bottom on the middle peg 1 is the rightmost peg, which can hold 1 hoop
+* `<y>` is the sequence of hoops from top to bottom on the middle peg
+* 1 is the rightmost peg, which can hold 1 hoop
-`<z>` is the sequence of hoops from top to bottom on the rightmost peg
+* `<z>` is the sequence of hoops from top to bottom on the rightmost peg

 Thus, we have the images:

     t32by1w.png, t32wy1b.png, t3bw21y.png, t3w2b1y.png, t3w2yb1.png, t3wb2y1.png, t3wy2b1.png, t3y2b1w.png, t3yb21w.png, t3ybw21.png, t3yw21b.png, t3yw2b1.png, t3ywb21.png

+\newpage

+## Description of Scaling Algorithm

+>description with pseudo-code of scaling algorithm based around the method I outlined - i.e. determine separately the scaling in each of the horizontal and vertical directions required to fit the window, then resize using the smaller of these factors as a parameter.

+Uses same scaling algorithm as the Matrix puzzle.

+\newpage

+## Worked Examples

+>Worked numeric examples for screen resolutions of (HxV) 1280x1024, 640x480, 320x480, 750x1334 and 1242x2208

+todo

+\newpage

 ## List of Libraries